 China Huaneng Group, one of China's major generators, is the lead organization in the consortium with China Nuclear Engineering & Construction Group (CNEC) and Tsinghua University's INET, which is the R&D leader.
 Chinergy Co. is the main contractor for the nuclear island.
 Projected cost is US$ 430 million, with the aim for later units being US$ 1500/kWe.
-The licensing process is under way with NNSA, the EPC contract was let in October 2008 and construction was due to start in September 2009 with completion expected in 2017.
+The licensing process is under way with NNSA, the EPC contract was let in October 2008 and construction started in December 2012, with completion expected in 2017.
 The engineering of the key structures, systems, and components is based on Chinese capabilities, though they include completely new technical features.

-The HTR-PM will pave the way for 18 (3x6) further 210 MWe units at the same site in Weihai city - total 3800 MWe - also with steam cycle.
+The HTR-PM will pave the way for a planned multi-module commercial plant at the same site in Weihai city - possibly total 3800 MWe - also with steam cycle.
 INET is in charge of R&D, and is aiming to increase the size of the 250 MWt module and also utilise thorium in the fuel.
 The HTR program aims at exploring co-generation options in the near-term and producing hydrogen longer term.
 Eventually it is intended that a series of HTRs, possibly using Brayton cycle with helium directly driving the gas turbines, will be factory-built and widely installed throughout China.

 Fast neutron reactors